JaxPlays-Inc/jaxplays.org/content/theatres/Amelia-Island-Opera.md

 Phone: 19045567342​
 color: "#8889ba"
 ---
 Amelia Island Opera (AIO), an artist-led company, was founded in 2021 by opera singers [[person:Victoria Isernia]], [[person:Robyn Marie Lamp]], and [[person:John Tibbetts II]].
 When these three talented vocalists found themselves grounded as the COVID-19 pandemic froze everyone in place, they made their way to Amelia Island, Fla.
-There they found an arts-friendly community hungry to welcome more classical vocal music to Northeast Florida.
+There, they found an arts-friendly community hungry to welcome more classical vocal music to Northeast Florida.
 Early performances were greeted with great enthusiasm.
 The three founders recognized a need to create opportunities not only for themselves but also for other world-class emerging artists.
 Amelia Island offers a perfect place, given the number of arts & culture organizations supported by the community.

-AIO seeks to:
-- Enrich the cultural fabric of the greater Amelia Island community
-- Elevate the voices of artists
-- Explore alternative mediums of performance